notfirefox/turing-machine/README.md

 # Turing Machine
-Proof of concept turing machine for research purposes.
+Proof of Concept Turing Machine

 > [!NOTE]
 > The program has been rewritten in Rust.
 The original version can be found